xolox/python-vcs-repo-mgr/README.rst

 The Python package ``vcs-repo-mgr`` provides a command line program and Python API to perform common operations (in the context of packaging/deployment) on `version control`_ repositories.
 It's currently tested on Python 2.6, 2.7 and 3.4.
-At the moment only Mercurial_ and Git_ repositories are supported.
+Bazaar_, Mercurial_ and Git_ repositories are currently supported.

 Usage
 -----